 There are two levels of ACT events – ACT1 and ACT2.
 ACT1 is designed for the beginning level dog to show beginning sequencing and performance skills.
 ACT2 requires an increased skill level shown by the additional obstacles to be performed.

 In addition to showing their dog’s entry level skills, exhibitors will learn to fill out an AKC entry form, check-in at the ring, taking their dog in and out of ring, handling their dog while being judged and other information that will help them when they move on to AKC agility trials with their dog.
 Dogs must be 15 months old to enter these events.
 They do not need to be AKC registered at the time of entry.

-Send email to firstname.lastname@example.org if you would like your ACT event on our calendar!
+Send email to firstname.lastname@example.org for assistance in adding your ACT event to our calendar!